-Why Trump Isn’t Pardoning Allies Caught in the Mueller Probe – Yet
+Why Trump Isn’t Pardoning Allies Caught in the Mueller Probe — Yet

 There Are Political Consequences — Theoretically

-Several previous presidents have pardoned defendants in a special counsel investigations, but as FiveThirtyEight explains, these were usually granted years after the investigation began, or even long after the investigation ended.
+Several previous presidents have pardoned defendants in special-counsel investigations, but as FiveThirtyEight explains, these were usually granted years after the investigation began, or even long after the investigation ended.
 Some still had political consequences; Bill Clinton’s legacy was further tarnished by an investigation into his pardon of fugitive financier Marc Rich, and Ford never recovered from pardoning Nixon.

 Trump has likely been advised that pardoning anyone connected with the Russia probe is a drastic measure that could spark a constitutional crisis and make his own party turn on him.
 Republicans have shrugged off so many of Trump’s outrageous actions that it’s increasingly easy to imagine them accepting a pardon.
 Still, at this point Trump doesn’t have a good reason to spark a standoff.